Flight to Hawaii lands with extra passenger on board, thanks to a doctor and 3 nurses

-It was a flight to remember for new mother Lavina "Lavi" Mounga after delivering a baby on a Delta Air Lines flight from Salt Lake City to Honolulu on Wednesday.
+It was a flight to remember for new mother Lavina "Lavi" Mounga after she delivered a baby aboard a Delta Air Lines flight from Salt Lake City to Honolulu on Wednesday.

 Dr. Dale Glenn has been asked to treat sick passengers before, but had never experienced anything like this.